WHAT TO EXPECT WHEN I PHOTOGRAPH A WEDDING

-I shoot in a mega informal way.
-I use just one camera.
+If you are interested in what to expect when I photograph a wedding, then this is the post for you!
+Firstly, I shoot in a mega informal way.
 I chat and mingle with you and your guests.
-I make friends, capture characters and document stories.
+I make friends, photograph characters and document stories.
 As I photograph your wedding, I constantly think about how the day could be presented in a storybook album, with a beginning, a middle and an end.
-I capture moments as they unfold but I also shoot posed shots, some in a natural way, others in an alternative style for the ‘album cover’.
+I capture moments as they unfold, but I also shoot posed shots, some in a natural way, others in an alternative ‘album cover’ style.
 As much as I can I shoot with the light that is available, keeping things natural and simple.
 I’m constantly searching for ways to tell your story but how does this actually look in the photos?
 Here are a couple of shots and the stories behind them to give you an idea.

 THE FIRST LOOK